How the “retarded apes” could break the financial system

 There were almost 800 million ounces of silver mined in 2020 according to the Silver Institute.
 Coins and bars used 215 million ounces of that.
 Metals dealers often like to say “Everyone should own a little bit.”
 But they can’t.
 Even if all the physical investment allocation for the whole year went into coins, there would not be enough for everyone in America (current population 330 million) to put a fiftieth of their stimulus cheque into buying even one 1-oz silver coin each.
 That’s how little silver there is.

 How much does COMEX have?
 David Morgan, in an interview with Soar Financial Feb 1st 2021, puts it at 150 million ounces.
-That sounds like a big number, but remember that WallStreetBets has almost 9 million members (the recently started SilverSqueeze and WallStreetSilver groups have “only” a few tens of thousands, but are well worth looking at for up-to-date information).
+That sounds like a big number, but remember that WallStreetBets has almost 9 million members (the recently started WallStreetSilver group has “only” 40 thousand, but is well worth looking at for up-to-date information).
 And you don’t have to buy every last bit of it to start the squeezation.
 Any significant fraction of the investment supply getting bought up would trigger a price rise, which would attract interest, which would raise prices further.

 Silver conducts heat and electricity, and reflects light, better than any other element.
 It’s essential in industry.